 Sanders next job was to become the big brother, mentor, teacher and playmate for our first rescue dog.
 Joey and his siblings were rescued from S. Carolina at 3 months, escaping the ‘gas chamber’ at the local shelter.
 Sanders taught Joey housetraining and Joey became his shadow.
 It was Sanders who helped me teach Joey his basic life skills and manners, how to be sociable in the human and canine world and how to push mom and dad’s buttons to get what they wanted.
 This relationship led the way for bringing our second rescue into our home.
 That dog, Rufus, came with a ton of fears & phobias and it was Sanders and Joey that have helped me make Rufus a happier, less fearful and anxious dog.

 Sanders passed away unexpectedly on February 2, 2010 from canine cancer.
 Joey mourned for months, looking for his big brother in every room and outside every day.
 He was despondent.
 Rufus was lost without his ‘guide dog’ and both of their behaviors actually deteriorated.
-It wasn’t until about 6 months after Sanders passing that they began to rely on each other and today they are buds, pals, partners and protectors of each other.
+It wasn’t until about 6 months after Sanders passing that they began to rely on each other and they became buds, pals, partners and protectors of each other.
 The torch may have been passed, but it would never have been if it wasn’t for Sanders.
 Rest in peace, my boy, my big pup, my partner; we’ll be together again some day, just like old times.
 To see my memorial to Sanders, please visit my Facebook page.

 In September 2013, we welcomed a new addition to our home: Jessie.
 I adopted her from the Best Friends Animal Society after she was found living with her two puppies underneath a chicken coop outside Fredonia, AZ.
 Jessie is absolutely amazing, nature's miracle of good genetics.
 She has no fears, no issues and is completely loving of everything and everyone.
-She and Joey are now constant companions which gives Rufus' old bones a break:) She has been the perfect complement to Joey (center) and Rufus (right) and as a team, they allow me to better educate people about all things dog as well as assist me when I'm working with dogs who have any kind of behavioral issues.
+She and Joey are now constant companions (which gives Rufus' old bones a break:).
+She has been the perfect complement to Joey (center) and Rufus (right) and as a team, they allow me to better educate people about all things dog as well as assist me when I'm working with dogs who have any kind of behavioral issues.
 Jessie is also my service dog.

 My big buddy Rufus passed away on March 15, 2016 of congestive heart failure.
 Rufus was the single greatest teacher dog I've ever had the honor and privilege to be with.
 He always moved forward, he overcame so much and Joey even taught him to play.
 Rufus bit Jessie twice within 48 hours of bringing her into our home but they became fast friends.
 He was living, breathing proof that while he had his fears, he still found a way to enjoy life.
 Behavioral medication along with behavior modification protocols meant that within 18 months in our home, he was enjoying meeting people, loved going on group dog walks, found peace and joy anytime he was in the water and loved to sleep on the couch with his head in my wife's or niece's lap.